Mary Xavier Mehegan

 Mother Mary Xavier Mehegan, S.C.

-Mary Xavier Mehegan, S.C. was a Roman Catholic sister who founded the Sisters of Charity of Saint Elizabeth and opened New Jersey's first four-year college for women.
+Mary Xavier Mehegan, S.C. (born Catharine Mehegan; 1825) was an Irish-American Catholic sister who founded the Sisters of Charity of Saint Elizabeth and opened New Jersey's first four-year college for women, what is now Saint Elizabeth University.

 Early life

 She was born Catharine Mehegan in Ireland in 1825, one of the ten children of Patrick Mehegan and Joanna Miles.
 Along with a sister, Margaret, she emigrated to the United States in 1842, settling in New York City.
 In 1846 she joined the Sisters of Charity there, who had been founded by Mother (now Saint) Elizabeth Ann Bayley Seton in Maryland.
 A native of New York, in 1817 Seton sent sisters from the motherhouse in Emmitsburg, Maryland, to her native city.
 Taking the name by which she is now known, Catharine Mehegan joined the Sisters of Charity of New York and took her annual religious vows for the first time on 25 March 1847.

-In 1853 James Roosevelt Bayley became the first Roman Catholic Bishop of Newark, with the Pro-Cathedral of St. Patrick serving as its seat.
+In 1853 James Roosevelt Bayley became the first Bishop of Newark, with the Pro-Cathedral of St. Patrick serving as its seat.
 The step-nephew of Mother Seton, he sought a congregation of women religious to care for orphaned children and to operate parochial schools in the Diocese of Newark.
 Neither the Sisters of Charity in Emmitsburg, MD nor any of its offshoots was able to provide sisters for his diocese.
 He found five young women who wished to become Sisters of Charity and sent them to the Sisters of Charity of Cincinnati for a year of formation.
 Upon their return, the Sisters of Charity of New York agreed to help establish an order of Sisters of Charity in New Jersey, with the understanding that in a few years each Sister of Charity of New York would be free either to remain in New Jersey or to return to New York.
 Fortunately, Sister Mary Xavier Mehegan and Sister Mary Catharine Nevin cast their lot with the new congregation in New Jersey.